(Published April 2021, last updated June 2025)

 Where to eat in Loubressac

-You’ll find few options for lunch in Loubressac but snacks and groceries are available from the small supermarket.
+As you arrive in the village, you’ll find a small café near Porte de l’Est and the lookout which serves light meals, snacks and hot and cold drinks.
+Snacks and groceries are also available from the small supermarket.
 Dinner is served each night at both of the above hotels.

 Practical tips for long-distance walking—preparation, packing and avoiding blisters